BertHav/Omgevingsmonitor_Software/README.md

 dBA >= 35 && dBA < 40 purple
 dBA < 35 LED off, equals to noise level of the microphone

+#### version 4.0
+USB monitoring is possible bij defining USBLOGGING, approximately at line 55, in usbd_cdc_if.h.
+This has an effect on the inrush current that is inexplicable to me, making it impossible for me to measure the current consumption during code execution and during stop mode.
+For this reason, the directive is disabled by default.

 #### version 3.91
 fix voor local build.
 The project was nested with another project in the debug configuration.
 This has been fixed.